Reagan Campbell-Gillard

-Reagan Campbell-Gillard (born 27 July 1993), also known by the nickname "RCG", is a professional rugby league footballer who plays as a forward for the London Broncos.
+Reagan Campbell-Gillard (born 27 July 1993), also known by the nickname "RCG", is a professional rugby league footballer who captains and plays as a forward for the London Broncos.
 He has also represented both Fiji and Australia at international level.

 He previously played for the Penrith Panthers, Parramatta Eels and the Gold Coast Titans in the NRL.
 Campbell-Gillard has represented the NSW City Origin team, Prime Minister's XIII, World All Stars and New South Wales in State of Origin.

 Background

 Campbell-Gillard was born in Blacktown, New South Wales, Australia and is of Fijian descent.
 The son of Warwick Gillard and Georgina Campbell, Campbell-Gillard commented that he never knew his father, saying "I don't speak to him.
 I haven't had a father my whole life."
 He was raised in Mount Druitt, New South Wales by his single mother, a Fijian emigrant.

 Campbell-Gillard played his junior rugby league for the Rooty Hill Dragons but gave up the sport, and instead played soccer and hockey during his early teens.
 He returned to rugby league playing for the Windsor Wolves at the suggestion of his Hills Sports High School-classmate Kieren Moss, and was subsequently recruited by the Penrith Panthers to play in their S. G. Ball Cup team.

 Campbell-Gillard is the cousin of the Sims siblings; fellow Fijian internationals Ashton, Tariq and Korbin and dual-code women's rugby international Ruan.